Spin glass: Sherrington–Kirkpatrick model

 where $J_{ij}, S_i, S_j$ have same meanings as in the EA model.
-The equilibrium solution of the model, after some initial attempts by Sherrington, Kirkpatrick and others, was found by Giorgio Parisi in 1979 with the replica method.
-The subsequent work of interpretation of the Parisi solution—by M. Mezard, G. Parisi, M.A.
-Virasoro and many others—revealed the complex nature of a glassy low temperature phase characterized by ergodicity breaking, ultrametricity and non-selfaverageness.
-Further developments led to the creation of the cavity method, which allowed study of the low temperature phase without replicas.
+The equilibrium solution of the model, after initial attempts by Sherrington, Kirkpatrick and others, was found by Giorgio Parisi in 1979 using the replica method.
+The subsequent work interpreting the Parisi solution—by M. Mezard, G. Parisi, M.A.
+Virasoro and many others—revealed the complex nature of glassy, low-temperature phases, characterized by ergodicity breaking, ultrametricity and non-selfaverageness.
+Further developments led to the creation of the cavity method, which allowed study of the low-temperature phase without replicas.
 A rigorous proof of the Parisi solution has been provided in the work of Francesco Guerra and Michel Talagrand.